MaterializeInc/materialize/doc/user/content/sql/subscribe.md

 #### `ENVELOPE UPSERT`

 Takes a list of columns to interpret as a key (given by the `KEY` option) and within each distinct timestamp interprets the updates as a series of upserts.
 The output columns are reordered as `(mz_timestamp, mz_state, k1, k2, .., v1, v2, ..)`.
 There is no `mz_diff` column.
-The values `v1, v2, ..` are set the last value if there's an update or an insert and are all set to `NULL` if the only updates to the key in that timestamp were deletions. `mz_state` is either "delete" or "upsert" to distinguish the two cases; when there are no values or the values can all be NULL this column is the only way to distinguish a deletion from an upsert.
-If `PROGRESS` is set we also return the `mz_progressed` column as usual before `mz_state` and each progress message nulls out all the key and value columns.
+The values `v1, v2, ..` are set to the last value if there's an update or an insert and are all set to `NULL` if the only updates to the key in that timestamp were deletions.
+`mz_state` is either "delete" or "upsert" to distinguish the two cases; when there are no values or the values can all be NULL this column is the only way to distinguish a deletion from an upsert.

 Using `ENVELOPE UPSERT` when there is more than one live value per key can be confusing.
 The upserts generated have no way to express which value was deleted for a given key.

 Example: